nageshchauhan/thinkofjava.io/java/generic/3_bounded_types/README.md

 # Bounded types

-We can bound the type parameter to a particular range by using extends keyword, such types are called bounded types.
+We can bound the type parameter to a particular range by using extends keyword, such types are called bounded types. <br>
 Eg.1. `class Test<T> {  }`

 As the type parameter we can pass any type and there is no restriction hence it is unbounded type.